By: Bill Wargin, Ph.D., Executive Vice President, Pharmacokinetics

 To receive approval for an Abbreviated New Drug Application (ANDA), an applicant must demonstrate, among other things, that the proposed drug product is bioequivalent to the Reference Listed Drug (RLD) or Reference Product.

-This information is covered under Food and Drug Administration guidance entitled “Bioequivalence Studies with Pharmacokinetic Endpoints for Drugs Submitted Under an ANDA.”
+This information is covered under FDA guidance entitled “Bioequivalence Studies with Pharmacokinetic Endpoints for Drugs Submitted Under an ANDA.”

 A generic drug is bioequivalent to the listed drug if the rate and extent of absorption of the drug do not show a significant difference from the rate and extent of absorption of the listed drug when administered at the same molar dose under similar experimental conditions.
 This can be achieved in either a single dose or in multiple doses.